mendersoftware/mender-qa/Documentation/qa-duty.md

-# Build Master role
+# QA duty

-In the Mender team, we have a weekly rotative role known as "Build Master".
+In the Mender team, we have a weekly rotating responsibility for QA, known as "QA duty".
 This is a person in the team responsible for:

 * Monotiring the health of the Build System
 * Doing early investigation on issues